josephwilk/stereotype/README.md

 ##Why does this project exists?

-Stereotype aims to help make your tests more reaable.
+Stereotype aims to help make your tests more readable.
 It does this with a simple idea:

 >Your test should focus on the data that matters for that specific test.
 Any other default/extra data is noise masking the intention of your test.